Emeritus in Spotlight for Nursing Home Abuse

 Although Emeritus denies abuse and claims the issues were isolated, the documentary points out a plethora of abuse and neglect cases which seems to be becoming a trend in nursing homes.

 If your loved one has been a victim of nursing home abuse, an experienced nursing home abuse attorney can assist you.
-Our award-winning nursing home abuse lawyers at McIver Brown law firm have the knowledge and dedication to help you get the justice you’re entitled to.
-Give us a call today for a free consultation.
+Nursing home abuse lawyers have the knowledge and dedication to help you get the justice you’re entitled to.
+Call today for a free consultation.